My Jamie Oliver-Inspired SUBLIME Four Hour Lamb is the dish I make most often.

 Honestly!
 This baby is ridiculously easy to prepare but it tastes so good.

-I love roasting because you can give it love, get it in the oven and go and play with the kids or whatever you’ve got to do, and then hours later you’ve got a lovely dinner.
-(Jamie Oliver)
+I love roasting because you can give it love, get it in the oven and go and play with the kids or whatever you’ve got to do, and then hours later you’ve got a lovely dinner. – Jamie Oliver

-This slow cooked lamb dish makes me think of my Dad.
-Not for him lamb cooked ‘pink’.
+This slow-cooked lamb dish makes me think of my Dad.
+Not for him, lamb cooked ‘pink’.
 He likes it falling off the bone, thank you very much.

 And so, this lamb does just that.
 Cooked long and slow in its own juices.
 Simply flavoured with two of lamb’s all-time best accompanying flavours – garlic and rosemary.

 It’s about the easiest thing in the world to prepare.
 I’m not kidding when I tell you it is an absolute doddle.
-But, what you end up with is the most unctuous, falling-off-the-bone juiciness that you’ll wonder why you haven’t slow-cooked a leg of lamb before.
+But, what you end up with is the most unctuous, falling-off-the-bone juiciness that you’ll wonder why you haven’t slow-cooked a leg or shoulder of lamb before.